 LACMTA is in the process of procuring a base order of 64, with options for up to 282 new heavy rail vehicles (HRV) to provide for the future expansions of Regional Connector and D (formerly Purple) Line Extensions, and to replace the aging HRV fleet operating on the B (formerly Red) Line subway.
 Resolution ST-185 approved the procurement option.
 The vehicle manufacturer is China Railway Rolling Stock Corporation (CRRC).
-These vehicles will operate as married pairs in the LA Metro red and purple (D) line subways, and trains may be made up of several married pairs of HR 4000 vehicles.
+These vehicles will operate as married pairs (MPs) in the LA Metro B and D lines, and trains may be made up of several MPs of HR 4000 vehicles.
 Once the first MP arrives, it will be used for training and single MP qualification tests.
 When the other two MPs arrive, they will be coupled to the first one for the 3-MP/6-vehicle qualification and acceptance tests.